-Most old types of toilet have an overflow which let the water flow outside the property if the ball valve mechanism fails.
+Most old types of toilets have an overflow which let the water flow outside the property if the ball valve mechanism fails.
 This is called a visible overflow.

-Most new types of toilet have an overflow which flows back into the toilet bowl if the ball valve fails.
+Most new types of toilets have an overflow which flows back into the toilet bowl if the ball valve fails.
 This makes them easier to install.
 This is called an internal overflow.

-Bidets now come with the tap fitted on the top and is usually a mono bloc mixer.
+Bidets now come with the tap fitted on the top and are usually a monobloc mixer.
 There used to be which came with an up-spray of fountain spray as it was known.
 This type of bidet is no longer available.

-If you are still unsure what your need, then please do not hesitate to get in touch with our bathroom consultants who would be happy to assist you further!
+If you are still unsure what your need is, then please do not hesitate to get in touch with our bathroom consultants who would be happy to assist you further!